 Korean is spoken by more than 75 million people around the world.
-South Korea's increasing visibility in the world economy promotes a higher world status, technological innovation and global popular culture is prompting students to learn about this country with its rich history and diverse modern society.
+South Korea's increasing visibility in the world economy promotes a higher world status, and its technological innovation and global popular culture is prompting students to learn about this country with its rich history and diverse modern society.

-Korean at UQ covers the fundamentals of the language and culture including K-pop, as well as business communication, translation and interpreting, and contemporary film.
+Korean at UQ covers the fundamentals of the language and culture including K-pop, K-drama, translation and interpreting, and contemporary film.